ngathman/Sphlash_3_Gem5/README.md

 The results are stored in m5out/stat.txt

-To run a benchmark, use the following example that runs Barnes. build/ECE666/gem5.opt configs/splash2/run.py -b Barnes -n 4
+To run a benchmark, use the following example that runs Barnes.

+build/ECE666/gem5.opt configs/splash2/run.py -b Barnes -n 4

 To run the benchmark with traces, add --debug-flags=ProtocolTrace after gem5.opt.
-Beware, the trace will increase simulation time.
+Beware, the trace will increase simulation time significantly.

 Splash 3 Source code citation